-- public outdoor sculpture with works by Auguste Rodin, Daniel Chester French, Henry Moore, and others
+- public outdoor sculpture with works by Auguste Rodin, Daniel Chester French, Henry Moore, Clement Meadmore, and others

 - nearly 2,000 paintings, including hundreds of portraits of Columbia administrators and faculty since the eighteenth century, and the largest repository of paintings by Florine Stettheimer (1871-1944)

 - about 1,500 works of fine art photography from daguerreotypes to Andy Warhol polaroids

-- the Sackler Collection of over 2,000 Asian art works, including Buddhist sculpture in stone, bronze, and polychrome wood, and decorative arts and archaeological artifacts from India, China, and Japan
+- the Sackler Collection of over 2,000 Asian art works, including Buddhist sculpture in stone, bronze, and polychrome wood, and decorative arts and archaeological artifacts from India, China, Japan, and the Ancient Near East

 - hundreds of sculptures and decorative arts (ceramics, tapestries, furniture) from around the globe